 Bring your resume and references from previous employers or professors and a suit for interviews.

-For applications and more information, contact CIEE Work Abroad or BUNAC USA.
+For applications and more information, contact CIEE Work Abroad Programs or BUNAC USA.

 Accommodations.
 Take advantage of optional room reservation services offered by most programs.
 Otherwise, reserve a youth hostel ($15-$30 per night) in advance.
 Contact American Youth Hostel; email@example.com, www.hiusa.org to find out how.
 You should find an apartment after you get your job to minimize commuting time.
 Some jobs include housing.